From Stone to 3D: A Brief History and Evolution of Puzzles

 5.2.
 Variety of models and immersive experience

-Today, the 3D puzzle market includes everything from replicas of famous monuments (Eiffel Tower, Big Ben, Colosseum, Taj Mahal) to science fiction buildings, pirate ships, medieval castles and dragons.
+Currently, the 3D puzzle market includes everything from replicas of famous monuments (Eiffel Tower, Big Ben, Colosseum, Taj Mahal) to science fiction buildings, pirate ships, medieval castles and dragons.

 Decorative appeal : Some fans use 3D puzzles as decorative pieces, displaying them on shelves and desks.